-This study uses in situ measurements of precipitation (P), stream discharge (Q), turbidity (T) and suspended sediment concentration (SSC) to 1) Quantify suspended sediment yield from undisturbed and human-disturbed portions of a small watershed in the south Pacific and 2) develop an empirical model of storm-generated suspended sediment yield.
-The questions addressed include: How much has human disturbance increased suspended sediment yield to the coast?
-What human activities dominate the anthropogenic contribution to the suspended sediment load?
-Which storm metric is the best predictor of storm event suspended sediment yield (SSYEV): total event precipitation, Erosivity Index, total event discharge, or maximum event discharge?
+This study uses in situ measurements of precipitation (P), stream discharge (Q), turbidity (T) and suspended sediment concentration (SSC) to accomplish three objectives: Objective 1) Quantify suspended sediment concentrations (SSC) and yields (SSY) from undisturbed and human-disturbed portions of a small watershed in the south Pacific during storm and non-storm periods.
+The research questions addressed under this objective include: How much has human disturbance increased suspended sediment yield to the coast during storm events?
+What human activities dominate the anthropogenic contribution to suspended sediment yield?
+How do concentrations vary between storm and non-storm periods?
+Objective 2) Develop an empirical model of SSY during storm events (SSYEV).
+This objective will answer the questions: Which storm metric is the best predictor of SSYEV: total event precipitation, Erosivity Index, total event discharge, or maximum event discharge?
 How do sediment contributions from undisturbed areas and human-disturbed areas vary with storm size?
+Objective 3) Estimate annual sediment yields and compare with other volcanic tropical islands.
+This objective will use the results from Objective 2 to model annual sediment load from the study watersheds, for comparison with other literature on volcanic tropical islands and disturbed watersheds.

-Study Area
+2. Study Area

-The study watershed, Faga'alu, is located on Tutuila (14S, 170W), the largest island in the Territory of American Samoa (140 km²).
-Like many volcanic islands in the Pacific, Tutuila has steep, heavily forested mountains with villages and roads mostly confined to the flat areas near the coast.
-The main stream in Faga'alu runs the length of the watershed (~3 km), and drains an area of 1.78 km² into Faga'alu Bay (area draining to FG3 in Figure 1).
-The main watershed includes Matafao Mountain, the highest point on Tutuila (653 m).
+The study watershed, Faga’alu, is located on Tutuila (14S, 170W), American Samoa.
+Tutuila has steep, heavily forested mountains with villages and roads mostly confined to the flat areas near the coast.
+The main stream in Faga'alu (~3 km) drains an area of 1.78 km² into Faga'alu Bay (area draining to FG3 in Figure 1).
 The mean slope of the main Faga'alu watershed is 0.53 m/m and total relief is 653 m.
-The administrative boundary includes the watersheds of the main stream and several small ephemeral streams that drain directly to the bay (0.63 km²) (grey dotted boundary in Figure 1).
-The coral reef in Faga’alu Bay is highly degraded by sediment (Fenner et al., 2008).
-Faga'alu watershed was identified by local environmental management agencies in the American Samoa Coral Reef Advisory Group (CRAG) as a heavily impacted watershed, and in August 2012 was selected by the US Coral Reef Task Force (USCRTF) as a Priority Watershed for conservation and remediation efforts (Holst-Rice et al., 2015).
+The administrative boundary of Faga’alu includes the watersheds of the main stream and several small ephemeral streams that drain directly to the bay (0.63 km²) (grey dotted boundary in Figure 1).
+The coral reef in Faga’alu Bay is highly degraded by sediment (Fenner et al., 2008), and Faga'alu watershed was selected by the US Coral Reef Task Force (USCRTF) as a Priority Watershed for conservation and remediation efforts (Holst-Rice et al., 2015).

+<Figure 1 here please>

-Faga’alu occurs on intracaldera Pago Volcanics where the K-Ar age for a sample in the watershed is 1.20 Mya (McDougall, 1985).
-Soil types in the steep uplands are Fagasa family-lithic hapludolls with rock outcrops in the steep uplands, and soil types in the lowlands are Aua-Leafu complex (Nakamura, 1984).
-In the uplands, an estimated 50% of soil cover is Fagasa family soils which are moderately deep and well drained silty clay (50-150 cm) overlying weathered igneous bedrock.
-An estimated 20% of soil cover is lithic hapludolls which are well drained but shallower (10-50 cm) than Fagasa family soil, and composed of silty clay and clay loam.
-The remaining 15% of soil in the uplands is rock outcrops.
-The lowlands are composed of urban surfaces and a mix of Aua and Leafu soils, composed of colluvium and alluvium derived from the weathered igneous rock and soil from the steep uplands.
-Aua soils in the lowlands are deep (>150 cm), well drained accumulations of very stony silty clay loam with only moderate runoff and erosion potential.
-Leafu soils in the lowlands are very deep (>150 cm), poorly drained silty clay to fine sandy loam that are typically along streams and valley bottoms where the high water table is typically 90-150 cm deep.
+Faga’alu occurs on intracaldera Pago Volcanics formed about 1.20 Mya (McDougall, 1985).
+Soil types in the steep uplands are rock outcrops (15%) with well-drained Lithic Hapludolls ranging from silty clay to clay loams 20-150 cm deep (Nakamura, 1984).
+Soils in the lowlands include a mix of deep (>150 cm), well drained very stony silty clay loams, and poorly drained silty clay to fine sandy loam along streams and valley bottoms.

-Climate
+2.1 Climate